Myles Turner

-Myles Christian Turner (born March 24, 1996) is an American professional basketball player for the Indiana Pacers of the National Basketball Association (NBA).
-He played one season for the Texas Longhorns before declaring for the 2015 NBA draft and being selected by the Pacers with the 11th overall pick.
+Myles Christian Turner (born March 24, 1996) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
+He played one season for the Texas Longhorns before being selected by the Indiana Pacers with the 11th overall pick in the 2015 NBA draft.
+Turner spent 10 seasons with the Pacers, reaching the 2025 NBA Finals in his final year with the team.
+Standing at 6 ft 11 in, Turner plays the center position.
+He has led the league in blocks twice in his career.

 Early life

-Turner was born in Bedford, Texas, to parents David and Mary Turner, and started playing basketball as a six-year-old.
-He attended Central Junior High School, and as a 6 ft 2 in freshman, he led his team to 27 wins.
+Turner was born in Bedford, Texas, to parents David Turner and Mary Turner, and started playing basketball at age 6.
+He attended Central Junior High School, and as a 6 ft 2 in freshman, he led his team to 28 wins.